Crime statistics in the United Kingdom: The National Crime Recording Standard

-In 2002, the Home Office introduced a National Crime Recording Standard in England and Wales, due to a lack of uniformity in how police forces recorded notifiable offences.
-One issue identified was no-criming, the practice of writing off reported notifiable offences from police force statistics.
-The National Crime Recording Standard was applied inconsistently across crimes and regions, frequently incorrectly, for instance, it varied significantly by area: in the year to March 2011, 2% of reported rapes in Gloucestershire were recorded as "no crime", while 30% of reported rapes in Kent were so classified, making accurate comparison difficult.
+One issue subsequently identified was 'no-criming' ('cancellations') - the practice of writing off reported notifiable offences from police force statistics as it appeared the NCRS was also applied inconsistently across crimes and regions, and frequently incorrectly: in the year to March 2011, 2% of reported rapes in Gloucestershire were recorded as 'no crime', while 30% of reported rapes in Kent were so classified.
 This was sometimes due to pressure from performance and other factors.